Ineltec-Tecnologias-Ltda/TestFingerM583F/README.md

-# M583F Fingerprint Module
+# M583F Fingerprint Module Library

-This capacitive fingerprint sensor supports fingerprint capture, image processing, fingerprint storage, fingerprint comparison and so on and  is widely used and suitable for various fingerprint identification systems, such as:
+This capacitive fingerprint sensor M583F supports fingerprint capture, image processing, fingerprint storage, fingerprint comparison and so on and  is widely used and suitable for various fingerprint identification systems, such as:

 * Fingerprint door locks, safes, gun boxes, finance and other security fields
 * Access control system, industrial control computer, POS machine, driving school